justingolden21/synthetic-poe/README.md

 ### How it Works

-Our synthesizer uses by using character-based chains to generate semi-random text.
+Our synthesizer uses character-based chains to generate semi-random text.

 We first create a dictionary that tracks the number of times each character occurs after each set of characters of size SIZE that occurs in the original text.